By Amy M. Collins, associate editor

 A visit to the cardiologist a few days later eased our fears.
 She hadn’t had a heart attack, but was diagnosed with right bundle branch block and has to undergo further testing.
 With high C-reactive protein levels, elevated cholesterol, and a history of heart disease in the family, one can’t be too careful.
 A stress test and cardiac ultrasound have been ordered.

 In discussing her cholesterol level, which had increased since my mother’s last wellness exam, the cardiologist suggested she start taking statins.
-Not keen on medication, and worried by recent reports of adverse effects from these drugs, she said she’d rather only start with that if there were no other options. […]
+Not keen on medication, and worried by recent reports of adverse effects from these drugs, she said she’d rather only start with that if there were no other options.
+His suggestion was to maybe try some over-the-counter […]